Daily Mail

-The Daily Mail is a British daily middle-market tabloid newspaper and news website published in London.
-Founded in 1896, it is the United Kingdom's highest-circulated daily newspaper.
-Its sister paper The Mail on Sunday was launched in 1982, while Scottish and Irish editions of the daily paper were launched in 1947 and 2006 respectively.
-Content from the paper appears on the MailOnline website, although the website is managed separately and has its own editor.
+The Daily Mail is a British daily middle-market tabloid conservative newspaper founded in 1896 and published in London.
+Its sister paper The Mail on Sunday was launched in 1982, a Scottish edition was launched in 1947, and an Irish edition in 2006.
+Content from the paper appears on the MailOnline news website, although the website is managed separately and has its own editor.

 The paper is owned by the Daily Mail and General Trust.
-Jonathan Harmsworth, 4th Viscount Rothermere, a great-grandson of one of the original co-founders, is the current chairman and controlling shareholder of the Daily Mail and General Trust, while day-to-day editorial decisions for the newspaper are usually made by a team led by the editor, Ted Verity, who succeeded Geordie Greig on 17 November 2021.
+Jonathan Harmsworth, 4th Viscount Rothermere, a great-grandson of one of the original co-founders, is the chairman and controlling shareholder of the Daily Mail and General Trust, while day-to-day editorial decisions for the newspaper are usually made by a team led by the editor.
+Ted Verity succeeded Geordie Greig as editor on 17 November 2021.